MIND & BODY AFTER 50

 Sleeping Pill Withdrawal - research study

 Here's research showing good news!
-Especially if you're one of the 15% of older women who feels dependent on sleeping pills.
+Especially if you're one of the 14% of older women depending on sleeping pills.

 The good news of this research is: It's never too late!
 A woman can decide to stop her sleeping pills, even if she's been taking them for years.
 Within 5 months, she will likely have found better sleep without pills, and a happier life too!